swathi994/webapp/README.md

            6. dockerfile conists of php:apache image and other needed sql extensions.
            7. index.html and connect.php files are mounted on /var/www/html volume in php:apache container.
            8. index.html has all the html code which sends its post response to connect.php.
 Connect.php contains db information mentioned in docker-compose.yml & it creates db connection by inserting the records to respective user table successfully.

+Below are the steps if a docker image needs to be deployed on Kuberntes cluster:

+1. Push Docker Image to Docker Hub using Jenkins.

+2. Generate SSH Key on Kubernetes Client.

+3. Configure SSH Key in Jenkins.

+4. Create a Deployment file.

+5. Deploy Docker Image to Kubernetes Cluster Using Jenkinsfile

+6. Test the Deployment Pipeline